d9pouces/django-floor/doc/source/packaging.rst

 Debian / Ubuntu
 ---------------

 DjangoFloor offers a simple utility based on `stdeb` to package your complete application.
+First of all, you should look at the original `documentation <https://pypi.python.org/pypi/stdeb>`_.
 However, this utility requires to be run on a Debian-based system, with `dh-make`.

 .. code-block:: bash